kukuu/system-design-architecture/modern-microservice-architure.md

  The AI/ML platform consumes user, product, and behavioral data to create models that enable personalized recommendations and intelligent search.

 The architecture ensures  a personalised product recommendations architecture and data management while maintaining data integrity across all microservices for real-time personalized recommendations.

+### Benefits for Specsavers:

+- Marketing teams can quickly update promotional banners for frames, lens offers, or seasonal campaigns

+- Consistent content across all channels (web, mobile, in-store)

+- A/B testing of promotional content alongside product recommendations

+- Separation of content management from application logic